 Sources & methodology

-Every name, every date, every fact in this account has been cross-referenced against at least two independent sources: U.S. military archives (NARA, MACR, ABMC), Signal Corps photography, and direct testimonies from veterans' families.
+Every name, date and fact in this account has been cross-referenced against at least two independent sources: U.S. military archives (NARA, MACR, ABMC), Signal Corps photography, and direct testimonies from veterans' families.

 See all sources & methodology